Greenland: Sport

 Sport is an important part of Greenlandic culture, as the population is generally quite active.
 Popular sports include association football, track and field, handball and skiing.
 Handball is often referred to as the national sport, and the men's national team was ranked among the top 20 in the world in 2001.

 Greenland has excellent conditions for skiing, fishing, snowboarding, ice climbing and rock climbing, although mountain climbing and hiking are preferred by the general public.
 Although the environment is generally ill-suited for golf, there is a golf course in Nuuk.

-Cuisine

-The national dish of Greenland is suaasat, a soup made from seal meat.
-Meat from marine mammals, game, birds, and fish play a large role in the Greenlandic diet.
-Due to the glacial landscape, most ingredients come from the ocean.
-Spices are seldom used besides salt and pepper.
-Greenlandic coffee is a "flaming" dessert coffee (set alight before serving) made with coffee, whiskey, Kahlúa, Grand Marnier, and whipped cream.
-It is stronger than the familiar Irish dessert coffee.

-Media

-Kalaallit Nunaata Radioa (KNR) is the public broadcasting company of Greenland.
-It is an associate member of Eurovision and an associate member of the Nordvision network.
-Nearly one hundred people are directly employed by this company, which is one of the largest in the territory.
-The city of Nuuk also has its own radio and television station.
-The city of Nuuk also has a local television channel, Nanoq Media, which was created on 1 August 2002.
-It is the largest local television station in Greenland, reaching more than 4,000 households as receiving members, which corresponds to about 75% of all households in the capital.